BingjieZeng/ITEC-Internship/README.md

-This repository contains the data and source code for Bingjie Zeng's internship.
+This repository contains the data and source code for Bingjie Zeng's internship at the ITEC Research Institute.

 - `corpora`: this directory contains the corpora used and created during the internship
     - `corpora/{corpus_name}`: each subdirectory contains a specific corpus